Bradley Smalley: Party politics

-Smalley was appointed to the Democratic town committee in Burlington in 1855, and chaired the Burlington Democratic caucus in 1870.
+Smalley was appointed to the committee of Burlington's Democratic Party in 1855, and chaired the Burlington Democratic caucus in 1870.
 At the 1855 state convention of the Vermont Democratic Party he was assistant secretary and one of the secretaries at the 1869 state convention.
 He was elected to the state committee of the Vermont Democrats in 1870.
 He was the political boss of the Vermont Democrats and was in charge of political patronage.

 Smalley was a substitute delegate from Vermont's 3rd congressional district to the 1860 Democratic National Convention in Charleston, South Carolina, and an alternate delegate to the 1866 National Union Convention.
 As a delegate to the 1872 Democratic National Convention, he served on the committee on permanent organization.
 He was a delegate to the 1876, 1880, and 1884 conventions.
 An opponent of free silver, Smalley fought for the gold standard in the platform at the 1896 convention.
 He opposed William Randolph Hearst's candidacy at the 1904 convention and stated that nominating Hearst would be "suicide for the Democratic Party".

 H.B.
 Smith, Vermont's member of the Democratic National Committee, died in 1875, and Smalley was appointed to replace him.
 He held the position until he declined to seek reelection in 1908, citing poor health, and was succeeded by Thomas H. Brown.
 The DNC selected him to serve as secretary in 1892.